cloudmesh-community/book/examples/222/recommender/readme.md

 Use the createDataSet() definition in kNN.py for the example in the slides where 4 2D vectors with labels are discussed.
 Use the datingTestSet2.txt for the example with 1000 3D vectors.

+* Get the raw .txt file on webplotviz
+* Showcase the rotated views of data